Statistical Learning Theory for Control: A Finite Sample Perspective

 As we argued above following equation (\ref{eq:optpolsing}), the optimal policy $u_t = Kx_t$ renders the matrix (\ref{eq:fisherinfoforldsintext}) singular and so one needs to deviate from this policy to consistenly estimate the parameter $\theta=(A,B)$.
 In fact, it can be shown that the expected regret is an upper bound for the Fisher information (\ref{eq:fisherinfoforldsintext}):

 for a third problem dependent constant $c''(\theta)$, see \cite[Lemma 3.6]{ziemann2022regret}.
 This offers a slight change of perspective: the expected regret \eqref{eq:expectedregret} acts as a constraint on the set of possible experiment designs available to the learner.
+This idea has also been explored from the perspective of regret \emph{upper bounds} in \cite{colin2022regret}.

 Balancing the upper and lower bounds on the Fisher information in terms of the regret as in the heuristic inequalities \eqref{eq:crudelb}-\eqref{eq:crudeub}, yields that the optimal scaling must be $\sqrt{T}$.
 In particular, any policy attaining expected regret on the order of magnitude $O(\sqrt{T})$ generates a dataset where the smallest eigenvalue of the Fisher information is $O(\sqrt{T})$.
 Hence, identification of the parameter $\theta_\star=(A_\star,B_\star)$ can occur no faster than at the rate $O(1/\sqrt{T})$ for a regret-optimal policy, by which we can deduce that the optimal rate in fact is $\Omega(\sqrt{T})$.
 To obtain the correct dimensional dependence in the lower bound $\Omega(\sqrt{\dx \du^2 T})$, this argument needs to be slightly refined.
 Namely, we note that it in fact is not just the smallest eigenvalue of $\I_p(\theta)$ that is zero for laws of the form $u_t=Kx_t$ but in fact all the smallest $\dx\du$-many eigenvalues.
 To see this, note that the entire linear manifold $\{(A,B) : A+BK_\star = A_\star +B_\star K_\star \}$, corresponds to parameters lacking persistency of excitation in closed-loop.